Bruno Bianchi (racing driver)

 Bruno Bianchi is a Canadian former racing driver.
 Bianchi won races in Formula Ford 1600 in Canada and Formula Ford 2000 in USA.
-After his racing career Bianchi was an engineer at Bombardier Inc. and Bell Helicopter and Airbus.
+After his racing career, Bianchi was an engineer at Bombardier Inc. and Bell Helicopter and Airbus.

 Racing career

 Bianchi, racing out of Lachenaie, Quebec, started in the 1989 season of the Quebec Formula Ford championship at Mosport Park, Ontario, Canada in his Swift DB3.
 Bianchi competed the full season in 1990 in a Swift DB3.
 Two third places, at Mosport Park and Circuit Mont-Tremblant, were his best results.
 He secured the fourteenth place in the championship standings.
 The Canadian returned in 1991 and 1992 finishing tenth both years.

-In 1993 Bianchi scored one win and another five podium finished to secure the third place in the Canadian Formula Ford championship.
+In 1993, Bianchi scored one win and another five podium finished to secure the third place in the Canadian Formula Ford championship.
 His sole race win came at Mosport Park.
 He returned in a Van Diemen the following year again claiming third place in the series.

-After a partial schedule in 1994 Bianchi first race in CND Formula Ford 2000 in 1995.
+After a partial schedule in 1994, Bianchi first race in CND Formula Ford 2000 in 1995.
 Bianchi won all three races he entered.
 Bianchi also entered his first USF2000 races.
 At New Hampshire International Speedway he claimed a third place.
-One year later the Canadian driver won the race supporting the New Hampshire Indy 225.
-In 1996 Bianchi scored an impressive sixth place in the high ranking championship.
+One year later, he won the race supporting the New Hampshire Indy 225.
+In 1996, Bianchi scored an impressive sixth place in the high ranking championship.